BinghengNUS/My-PhD-Thesis/README.md

    * Chpater 4: https://github.com/BinghengNUS/TR-NeuroMHE
    * Chapter 5: https://github.com/RCL-NUS/Auto-Multilift

-Please see the '**Discussion**' folder for a note on minor typos and citation corrections.
+Minor corrections (e.g., typos and citation fixes) are documented in a note located in the '**Discussion**' folder.

 ## Citation
 If you find these projects helpful in your publications, I would appreciate citing my thesis